Codependence is a dysfunctional defense system that was built

 perspective, the "critical parent" voice.

-The emotionally dishonest environments we were raised in taught us that
+The emotionally dishonest environments we were raised in taught

-of control so that we can get our survival needs met.
+some sort of control so that we can get our survival needs met.

-So the first boundary that we need to start setting internally is with
+So the first boundary that we need to start setting internally

-need to start saying no to the inner voices that are shaming and judgmental.
+We need to start saying no to the inner voices that are shaming and judgmental.

 The disease comes from a black and white, right and wrong, perspective.

 It speaks in absolutes: "You always screw up!"
-"You will never be
+"You will never be a

-a success!" - these are lies.
+success!" - these are lies.
 We don't always screw up.
-We may never be
+We may never be a

-ourselves against someone else's screwed up value system.
+against someone else's screwed up value system.

-We learned to relate to ourselves (and all the parts of our self - emotions,
+We learned to relate to ourselves (and all the parts of our self

-to give myself credit for what I have done but instead beats me up for
+me to give myself credit for what I have done but instead beats me up for

 the one I didn't get done.
 Whenever life gets too good we get uncomfortable

 and the disease jumps right in with fear and shame messages.
-The
+The critical

-loving our self.
+self.

-We need to own that we have the power to choose where to focus our mind.
+We need to own that we have the power to choose where to focus

-It is time to fire the judge - our critical parent - and choose to replace
+perspective.
+It is time to fire the judge - our critical parent

-that judge with our Higher Self, who is a loving parent.
-We can then intervene
+- and choose to replace that judge with our Higher Self, who is a loving

-in our own process to protect ourselves from the perpetrator within
+parent.
+We can then intervene in our own process to protect ourselves

-- the critical parent/disease voice.
+from the perpetrator within - the critical parent/disease voice.

 (It is almost impossible to go from critical parent to compassionate